ghacks Technology News

-Lets say your computer has limited resources and you can only use five Firefox add-ons when browsing the Internet.
 Tell me, which would you choose and why.
-I’m currently cutting down on the Firefox extensions that I’m actively using because I felt that Firefox was using to much memory when I started it without opening a website at all.
+I'm currently cutting down on Firefox extensions that I'm actively using because I felt that Firefox was using too much memory when I started it without opening a website at all.

-I removed all themes but the default one and got rid of a handful of add-ons that I was using either because it was convenient to use them or because they would add a function that I was using from time to time.
+I removed all themes but the default one and got rid of a handful of add-ons that I was using either because it was convenient to use them or because they would add a feature that I was using from time to time.
 Add-ons that fell into this category where the Adsense Notifier add-on, the Google Toolbar, the StumbleUpon Toolbar, Gmail Notifier, Tab Mix Plus and others.

 I added Gmail to Thunderbird which made the Gmail Notifier obsolete because I run Thunderbird all day long.
 Five add-ons remained after this that I can’t live without, they are:

-Which Firefox add-ons can’t you live without ?
+Which Firefox add-ons can't you live without?

 Adblock plus- love it